AnotherJohnH/picoX7/README.md

 Limitations...
    - DAC implementation is quite different to the original.
 Dynamic range might be reduced?
    - Hitachi 6303 (~MC6803) CPU controller and firmware are not being emulated or fully simulated
-   - [8 voices](https://github.com/AnotherJohnH/picoX7/wiki/Software-Blog#16th-july-2023) (not 16!) - Running on two arm cores at ~85% CPU usage
-   - 4 voices are on the left channel and 4 on the right ... stereo output needs to mixed to mono externally
+   - 8 voices are on the left channel and 8 on the right ... stereo output needs to mixed to mono externally

 Deviations/enhancements compared to a real DX7...
    + Each voice has it's own LFO